Sanix-Darker/dockdb.nvim/README.md

 ## WHY

-While working with `SQL`, i wanted to bind my nvim flow with the way i run and test queries.
+While working with `SQL`, i wanted to bind my nvim edition flow with the way i run and test my queries.

 However, i wanted something extremly simple and light, with no 'third-party' lib/cli to install, so that on a fresh new server this should be working fine; so i made *dockdb.nvim* that run the visual selected query